-Introduction To Irrigation And Sprinkler Systems is the first course in a 10 course series.
+Introduction To Irrigation And Sprinkler Systems is the first course in our series.
 New hires in the irrigation or landscaping business will want to take our "Irrigation and Sprinkler System 101" courses to get a proper fundamental education of the concepts and components that make up a sprinkler system.
 Homeowners or gardeners will also benefit from an understanding of their own sprinkler systems.

 Start at the beginning with irrigation concepts, system design basics and water hydraulics.
 We wrap up this free course with some real world skills that you'll use frequently in the field; using a 5 gallon bucket test to measure flow, and measuring elevation change and slope percentage.